Belgrad Forest: Aqueducts

 Instead of finding many Byzantine remains of aqueducts, there are mainly only Ottoman dams remaining, which were all built over a period of 150 years.
 The Valens Aqueduct that straddles busy Atatürk Bulvarı as it runs uphill from the Golden Horn is the largest of the monuments commemorating the complex system needed to bring the water into the city during the 16th-18th centuries.

 In the forest there were two separate channeling systems.
 The older of the two was the Kırkçeşme system that directed water into town Eğrikapı hard against the city walls.
 Many of the aqueducts and reservoirs that supported this system were originally built in Roman and Byzantine times, but in the 16th century Suleiman the Magnificent commissioned the Ottoman architect Sinan to upgrade it all for the new aqueduct system that would lead into his city.
 The result was a series of magnificent aqueducts that criss-cross the roads near Kemerburgaz.
 The Maǧlova Aqueduct is the largest, with its exceptional architecture, strength and structure, and with a little effort is accessible to the public from both ends and can be safely walked through on its lower level.
 The Kemerburgaz aqueduct can be similarly traversed.
 The newly restored Uzunkemer still stands right across a busy road in the forest (not traversable).

 As the population of İstanbul grew, the water supply system also had to be expanded to cope with the increasing numbers of people living in the city, which resulted in a second supply line; the Taksim system.
 Most of its aqueducts and reservoirs were built in the 18th century well after the reconstruction that took place earlier in the 16th century.
 The most noticeable monument is the Mahmud I Kemer, erected in 1732, that stands right beside the road in Bahçeköy.
 The Taksim system ended at the large reservoir in Taksim Square that now acts as a small art gallery used for tourism.

-Crime

-In 2018, Turkish police stated that Jamal Khashoggi was murdered and dumped in this forest.
-He had gone to visit the Saudi consulate in Istanbul but there was no CCTV of him walking away from the consulate.